 Dublin has walking trails to rival those of any rural Irish county: beautiful cliff path trails, mountainous hikes and relaxing nature walks are all easily accessible from the city centre.
 That’s why we’ve put together some of the best walks – from Killiney Hill to the Dublin Mountains Way – to try the next time you’re in the area.

-In 2015, The Dublin Mountains Way was included in Australian travel writer Barry Stone’s book 1001 Walks You Must Experience Before You Die.
-This scenic trail connecting the suburbs of Shankill and Tallaght through the Dublin Mountains opened in 2010, and has quickly become a favourite with walkers of all levels of ability.
-The track includes many beautiful and historic sites – its highest point is known as Fairy Castle, the summit of Two Rock Mountain where you will find a ruined passage tomb.
-The Scalp, a 12,000-year-old glacial valley on the Barnaslingan hill, is also part of this walk.
+In 2015, the Dublin Mountains Way was included in Australian travel writer Barry Stone’s book 1001 Walks You Must Experience Before You Die.
+This scenic trail connecting the suburbs of Shankill and Tallaght through the Dublin Mountains opened in 2010, and it has quickly become a favourite with walkers of all ability levels.
+The Scalp, a 12,000-year-old glacial valley on the Barnaslingan hill, is one of the many features along this scenic walk.

 The two man-made reservoirs in the picturesque Glenasmole Valley near Tallaght date back to the 1880s, when they were built to supply water to the Dublin suburb of Rathmines.
 This figure-eight walking trail circles both reservoirs, bounded by spectacular Scots pine, Douglas fir and larch trees.
 Walking here, you will see plenty of wild birds, such as kingfishers, dippers and herons.